cloudera/director-scripts/high-availability/README.md

 # Enabling High Availability for HDFS
-These scripts are intended for enabling high availability (HA) for the HDFS service on clusters newly created by Cloudera Director.
+These scripts are intended for enabling high availability (HA) for the HDFS service on clusters newly created by Cloudera Director 1.5.x.
+HA clusters can be created directly by Cloudera Director 2.0.

-These scripts call the hdfsEnableNnHa API command to enable HA for the HDFS service.
+These scripts call Cloudera Manager's hdfsEnableNnHa API command to enable HA for the HDFS service.
 These scripts require the cluster be preconfigured with the appropriate role assignments (see Cluster Preconditions) since these scripts are not able to determine to which hosts to assign each role.

 After calling hdfsEnableNnHa, these scripts will call hiveUpdateMetastoreNamenodes and restart Impala to finish updating the cluster for using HA HDFS.